 The ageing population

 Mortality can be followed in Sweden for over 250 years.
 Over that period, life expectancy has increased from 40 to 80 years, an average of 2 months per year.
 This trend continues to date.
-Reduction in childhood mortality explains most of this change during the early period, but there have been reductions over the entire age span.
+Reduction in childhood mortality explains most of this change during the early period, but there have been reductions over the entire age span and during the last decades it is primarily improvements in mortality above the age of 65 that drives the increase in life expectancy.
 Currently, mortality reduction among the old and very old attracts considerable interest.
 Two questions are at the forefront of interest among scientists.

 Aims of project